 6 – Bake the Cake for the Proper Amount of Time

-Lots of people who run into dense cake issues will actually be causing the problems by baking the cakes longer than they should be baked.
-If you bake a cake for too long, then it’s most likely going to turn out dry and dense.
+Lots of people who run into density issues will actually be causing the problems by baking the cakes longer than they should be baked.
+If you bake a cake for too long, it’s most likely going to turn out dry and dense.

-If you aren’t paying attention to your cake, then you could wind up overshooting the amount of time that it is supposed to bake.
+If you aren’t paying attention, you could wind up overshooting the amount of time that it is supposed to bake.
 You can have an easier time getting things just right by being right there by the oven several minutes before the cake is supposed to finish baking.

 A cake is going to be done when it is slightly pulling away from the sides of the cake pan that you’re using.
 You can also stick a toothpick in the middle of the cake and it should come out clean or with only a few crumbs if it is done.